yhuacode/pmrace-vagrant/EXPERIMENTS.md

 ## Description

-The following instructions are based on the assumption that experiments (and all commands) are run in the started VM.
+The following instructions assume that experiments (and all commands) are run in the started VM.
 Please refer to previous [documentation](./README.md) for the VM construction.

 ## Things Need to Know Before Evaluation

+- Different experiments should not be run simultaneously.
+Otherwise, unexpected errors may occur.
+For instance, running experiments 2 and 3 simultaneously in two ssh sessions may cause unexpected errors due to the requirement for different `libPMRaceHook.so`.
+A recommended way for the artifact evaluation is to run these experiments one by one in order.
+If a failure occurs and causes an unexpected crash, please first re-run corresponding experiment.
+If the failure still exists, please contact us.

-Due to the hardware limits of of VM, experiments 1 and 2 use a small scale of seeds by default.
-The number of concurrent worker processes for fuzzing is limited to 4 (the paper's results use 13 worker processes).
+- Due to the hardware limits of VM, experiments 1 and 2 use a small scale of seeds by default.
+The number of concurrent worker processes for fuzzing is limited to 4 (the paper's results used 13 worker processes by default).
 Hence, the performance results and number of inconsistencies may be different.

-For the convenience fo artifact evaluation, experiments 1, 2, 3, and 4 use generated seeds stored in `~/seeds`.
+- For the convenience of artifact evaluation, experiments 1, 2, 3, and 4 use generated seeds stored in `~/seeds`.
 In experiment 5, the script will automatically generate seeds using different configurations.

 ## Experiments